You're Very Welcome

 Absolutely!
 The White Hart is definitely a “guy friendly” place for lunch or a mid-afternoon date.
 Our chef proudly carries both X and Y chromosomes, so all the food is man-compatible.
 Did we mention the six craft beers we serve?

-Yes, for private parties.
-Afternoon tea is served on alternate weekends, but private parties can happen any day of the week.
+Yes, but only for private parties (i.e., groups of 12 or more by prior arrangement).
+Our “public” afternoon tea service is available on alternate weekends, but private parties can happen any day of the week.
 Weekdays or weekends, daytime or evening; it’s up to you.

-Our four-days-a-month tea schedule is the perfect balance between private events and “public” tea dates.
-It allows anyone to visit The White Hart, regardless of party size.
+Why only four days?
+Our schedule strikes a balance between private events and public tea dates.
+It allows anyone to visit The White Hart, whether they’re part of a large group or a single visitor travelling alone.

 What's the difference between high tea and afternoon tea?